jijihohococo/ichi-validation/README.md

 ```

-If the data is uploaded file, it is aimed to validate the size of this uploaded file is less than the declared MB number or not.
+If the data is uploaded file, it is aimed to validate the size of this uploaded file is less than the declared maximum MB number or not.

 ```php